 You should now be able to look at your piece of string with a newfound understanding, and hopefully it will stretch to fulfill your ambition!

-As with everything, there is much more to all of this, What about land?
-And architects, and engineers, and surveys…
+As with everything, there is much more to all of this, where do you get land?
+What CAN you do for yourself and what are the implications?

 Those are all considerations, however this is as good a place to start as anywhere and I really hope it’s helped you to gain a bit of clarity on your next steps.